The Wilds Christian Association: Colorado

 The Wilds of the Rockies opened in 1987 near Kremmling, Colorado and operated near Rabbit Ears Pass and Muddy Pass until it was closed in 2004 due to community issues.
 The Wilds sold the property to longtime supporters Jeff and Linda Peotter, and the property became a residential development.

 New Hampshire

-In 2007, camp operations began at The Wilds of New England at rented facilities.
+In 2007, camp operations began at The Wilds of New England (TWNE) at rented facilities.
 The Wilds purchased land by Lake Winnipesaukee, near Meredith, but securing permits was difficult and "the property, though beautiful, was near enough to the town to bring a number of disadvantages."
 In 2009, the Meredith property was sold, and The Wilds assumed the mortgage of another camp property in Deering, New Hampshire.
 In 2007, the Board appointed Rand Hummel, assistant director of The Wilds in North Carolina, as the director of The Wilds of New England.
+After the COVID-19 pandemic forced The Wilds of New England to close facilities to campers for the year, TWNE provided one-day camps across New England, New York, and Pennsylvania.
+In 2022, Rand Hummel became Wilds regional vice president, and Joe Kopp took his place as director.

 International

 CampsAbroad is a worldwide consulting program used by The Wilds to assist the cause of Christian camping around the world.
 The program is designed to help already established camps, as well as churches who want to start new camping ministries.
 Training and materials are provided to ministries at no charge, but The Wilds name is not used by these camping ministries outside the United States.